 If you store your private keys to your bitcoins in a way where they never been on a device connected to the internet, it is called cold storage.
 This means that you must generate the private keys that you intend to use for cold storage on a device with no access to the internet.
 For guides on how to do that, follow the links in the paper wallets section further down.

 This is the most secure way to store bitcoins and should be the preferred method for any larger amounts of bitcoins that you want to keep as safe as possible.
-By holding your bitcoins in cold storage, you transfer the problem of securing your bitcoins from a network security problem to a physical security problem, which is usually easier and more intuitive to handle for most people.
+By holding your bitcoins in cold storage, you transfer the problem of securing your bitcoins from a information security problem to a physical security problem, which is usually easier and more intuitive to handle for most people.

 You can easily send bitcoins to your wallets in cold storage through their bitcoin addresses, but in order to transfer your bitcoins out of cold storage you have to input the private keys into an internet connected device running a bitcoin software program.
 Because of the security risk in exposing the private keys to an internet connected device, and the issue with change addresses (that will be explained further down), you should for increased safety, always transfer the entire bitcoin amount that you stored with those private keys (not just a partial amount) to a new bitcoin address for which you hold the private key.